 The bottom line: It’s hard to go wrong with fruits or veggies.

 In addition to lots of fruits and vegetables, diets considered to be anti-inflammatory are usually rich in whole grains, such as wheat, oats and quinoa, Linsenmeyer notes.
 These and other whole grains like brown rice and barley are a great source of fiber, as are fruits and vegetables — especially raspberries, apples, peas and broccoli.
 The dietary inflammatory index, a review of research on foods that are anti-inflammatory and those that seem to promote inflammation, puts fiber squarely in the first camp.

 Beans are another fiber-rich food firmly in the category of lean proteins.
 Dietary experts like Tamara Randall, a registered dietitian nutritionist and instructor of nutrition at Case Western Reserve University School of Medicine, say these should be considered as part of a healthy anti-inflammatory diet.
 Black, kidney, pinto and other beans are a great complement to any diet.

 Omega-3 fatty acids not only battle inflammation, they’re also good for brain health.
 Foods high in omega-3 include fish, nuts (especially walnuts) and plant oils like flaxseed oil.
-However, the two most beneficial forms of omega-3 — eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) — come mainly from fish.
-The best sources for omega-3s are fatty seafoods, which include salmon, albacore tuna and shellfish.
-Experts generally recommend having fish twice per week, or around 200 to 500 milligrams of EPA or DHA total.
+However, the two most beneficial forms of omega-3 — eicosapentaenoic acid and docosahexaenoic acid — come mainly from fish.
+The best sources for omega-3s are fatty seafood, which includes salmon, albacore tuna and shellfish.
+The American Heart Association generally recommends having two 3.5-ounce servings of non-fried fish per week, or around 200 to 500 milligrams of EPA or DHA total.
 Talk with a doctor about whether supplementation is recommended if you don’t eat fish.